matthewowen/jekyll-mapping/README.markdown

     {% render_index_map 400,400:foo,bar %}

-This will render a 400x400 map, listing posts from the categories 'foo' and 'bar'.
+This will render a 400x400 map, and only list posts from the categories 'foo' and 'bar'.

     {% render_index_map :foo,bar %}